Larme Price: Murders

-On February 8, 2003, Price shot and killed 42-year-old John Freddy, a Guyana native, at a convenience store in Queens, New York.
+On February 8, 2003, Price shot and killed 42-year-old John Freddy, a Guyana native of Indian descent, at a convenience store in Queens, New York.
 Freddy was killed as he drank coffee at the Central Mini Market in Ozone Park, which was located just across the street from the supermarket he worked in.
 A surveillance camera showed a man in a dark coat, baseball cap, and hooded sweatshirt shooting Freddy from behind the ear.
-Two hours later at a convenience store in Brooklyn, 50-year-old Sukhjit "Sammy" Khajala, an Indian immigrant who worked at the store, was fatally shot in the face with the same gun used in Freddy's killing, a .40-caliber revolver.
+Two hours later, Price robbed the Around the Clock Minimart in Mill Basin, Brooklyn, killing 50-year-old Sukhjit "Sammy" Khajala, an Indian immigrant working as the store's cashier.
+Khajala was shot in the face with same gun used in Freddy's killing.
 According to police, the killer took $169 from the cash register and slowly walked out.

-On March 10, Price shot and killed 32-year-old Albert Kotlyar, a Russian emigrant who worked as a laundry manager in Brooklyn.
+On March 10, Price shot and killed 32-year-old Albert Kotlyar, a Ukrainian immigrant who worked as a manager at Laundry King Superstore in Bedford-Stuyvesant.
+Kotylar had been sleeping at his booth when Price woke him up and shot him in the head.
 Price later claimed he killed Kotlyar because he felt disrespected when he told him he could not sit in the store unless he was doing laundry while in there.
-Price had been sat in the laundry drinking hot chocolate while casing out a gas station across the street.
+Price had been sitting in the laundry drinking hot chocolate while casing out a gas station across the street.

-Ten days later, on March 20, Price shot and killed 54-year-old Mohammed Ali Nassir, a Yemeni immigrant, at the Stop II Food Market.
+Ten days later, on March 20, Price shot and killed 54-year-old Mohammed Ali Nassir, a Yemeni immigrant, at the Stop II Food Market in Crown Heights.
 Nassir was killed as he sat in a chair near the door of the store.
 The killer then stuck his pistol through an opening in the plastic barrier over the counter and fired several times.
-He struck 20-year-old Yakoob Aldailam in the arm, leg, and chest before fleeing.
+He struck the other employee, Nassir's 20-year-old cousin Yakoob Aldailam in the arm, leg, and chest before fleeing.
 Aldailam survived and was taken to a hospital.
+Price later claimed he decided to shoot Nassir because he heard him speak in a foreign language and also felt watched by him.